baijuka/matzone_v1/README.md

 **Forms**
 - A form that allows users to register for an account, by filling in the sign up form on the signup page.
-- A form that allows users to log in to the site, by filling in the log in form on the signin page.
+- A form that allows users to log in to the site, by filling in the log in form on the sign in page.
 - A form that allows users to get in contact with the website owner, by filling in the contact form on the contact page.
 - A form that allows users to edit their delivery information, by filling out/editing the default delivery information form on their profile page.
 - A form that allows users to add a review for a product by filling in the add review form the product details page.